My Soul To Take

 - Cast: Max Thieriot, John Magaro, Emily Meade

 |Domestic Box Office: $14,744,435||Overseas Box Office: $6,231,967|

-My Soul To Take was financed for $25 million by Rogue, the genre branch of Focus, which was owned by Universal.
+The budget for My Soul To Take was $25 million and it was financed by Rogue, the genre branch of Focus, which was owned by Universal.
 Wes Craven’s film finished filming in mid 2008 with an October 2009 release planned.
 In January 2009, Universal sold off Rogue to Relativity Media for $150 million, as Relativity was making the leap from co-financier of movies to a fully functional distributor.
 They inherited My Soul To Take and did not even bother to watch the completed movie for over three months.
 Once Relativity execs got around to the picture, they issued re-shoots in mid 2009 and then slapped a pointless 3D conversion on the film.
 My Soul To Take was pushed back to October 8, 2010.

 My Soul To Take was not tracking well going into release and it bowed against Life As We Know It and Secretariat.
 The movie also opened into a market saturated with horror entries — two of which were released the weekend before, Case 39 and Let Me In (also distributed by Relativity) and both did poor business.
 It was incomprehensible why Relativity would pit two of their horror releases against each other.